 Repeat these steps (1-5) on your Azure Stack deployment.

 Configure your connection

 - A shared key.
-This is the same shared key that you specify when creating your Site-to-Site VPN connection.
+This key is the same shared key that you specify when creating your site-to-site VPN connection.
 In our examples, we use a basic shared key.
 We recommend that you generate a more complex key to use.

 In the Azure portal, select +Create a resource.

 In Results, select Connections.

 On Connection, select Create.